saucelabs/sauce-docs/docs/secure-connections/sauce-connect/system-requirements.md

    </td>
    <td>x86_64
    </td>
    <td>Unsupported OSes may still be able to run Sauce Connect, but they've not been tested for versions 4.7.x and higher.
-Support has been ended for 32b.
+Support has been ended for 32-bit Linux.
    </td>
   </tr>
   <tr>